addulac/phd/source/14_netprop.md

 ## Introduction

 Several powerful relational learning models have been proposed to solve the problem commonly referred to as \textit{link prediction} that consists in predicting the likelihood of a future association between two nodes in a network [@LibenNowell07;@HassanZaki11].
 Among such models, the class of stochastic mixed membership models has received much attention as such models can be used to discover hidden properties and infer new links in social networks.
-Two main models in this class have been proposed and studied in the literature: the latent feature model [@BMF] and its non-parametric extension [@ILFM], and the mixed-membership stochastic block model [@MMSB], and its non parametric extension [@iMMSB;@fan2015dynamic].
+Two main models in this class have been proposed and studied in the literature: the latent feature model [@meeds2006modeling] and its non-parametric extension [@miller2009nonparametric], and the mixed-membership stochastic block model [@airoldi2009mixed], and its non parametric extension [@koutsourelakis2008finding;@fan2015dynamic].
 These models fall in the category of mixed-membership models that encompass a wide range of models (such as admixture and topic model) able to learn complex patterns from structured data [@airoldi2014handbook].

 Nevertheless, although drawn from a wide range of domains, real-world social networks exhibit general properties and one can wonder if these models are able to capture these properties.
 In this work, we focus on the *homophily* and the *preferential attachment* effect [@Newman2010;@Barabasi2003].Homophily is verified in a network when similar vertices tend to be more connected than dissimilar ones.
 On the other hand, preferential attachment states that a nodes is more likely to create connections with nodes having many connections.
 In graph theory, preferential attachment is used to explain the emergence of scale-free networks that are characterized by a power-law degree distribution.
 In social network analysis, the interest of these properties has been widely emphasized notably for modeling networks but also for improving the results obtained in classical tasks such as community detection or link prediction.